nekernel-org/.github/profile/README.md

 ## Abstract:

-The NeKernel.org provides a collection of freely available software for companies and teams alike.
+The NeKernel.org provides a collection of freely available systems software for companies and teams alike.

 In addition to that, there are primers and wiki, which teaches you how to use NeKernel.org modules.